nmbrodnax/ppol-670-nb775/pset5.md

  1. Review the [user guide](http://scikit-learn.org/stable/modules/neighbors.html#classification) and [documentation](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) for the `KNearestClassifier` function from the `sklearn.neighbors` module.
 Discuss the trade-off between higher and lower values of k.
 Describe the purpose of the `n_neighbors` and `weights` arguments of the function.

- 2. Using the Iris dataset, create a `KNeighborsClassifier` model object with k = 1.
+ 2. Create a feature matrix and target array from the Iris dataset, with `species` as the target.
+Next, create a `KNeighborsClassifier` model object with k = 1.

- 3. Using the [`accuracy_score`](http://scikit-learn.org/stable/modules/model_evaluation.html#accuracy-score) function from `sklearn.metrics`, compute and display the accuracy scores for the model with k = 1 and k = 5.
+ 3. Using the [`accuracy_score`](http://scikit-learn.org/stable/modules/model_evaluation.html#accuracy-score) function from `sklearn.metrics`, compute and display the accuracy scores for the model with k = 1 and k = 5, using all available data.
 Discuss the impact of varying k on the accuracy score.

  4. Using the [`train_test_split`](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) function from `sklearn.model_selection`, create training and test sets for X and y, using a 50% split and a seed of zero.